GSGSDgggdzez/Cyberdocs/Information Gathering/Active Recon/MongoDB.md

 # MongoDB

-Le service tourne sur la machine sur le port 27117, 27017
+The service runs on the machine on port 27117, 27017

 Connecting to MongoDB : Interact with a MongoDB database